We are here to help and support you with your future plans, and this includes if you decide to go to university.

 Do I need to put the course that I’m currently studying on my application?

-The universities aren’t mind readers; your application is the only thing they have to go by….
-If it isn’t on your application- they’re not going to know.
+Yes.
+The universities aren’t mind readers; your application is the only thing they have to go by… If it isn’t on your application, they’re not going to know!

 What happens after I send my application?

-Once all of this is complete, we will send it off to UCAS for you.
+Once all of this is complete, they will send it off to UCAS for you.

 What happens once UCAS receives my application?